 Students are required to take 15 short chapter quizzes.
 Each quiz has between 5 and 11 questions worth 2 points per question.
 You will take these quizzes in Brightspace, you can use your book, you can take up to 1 hour for each quiz, and you may attempt each quiz up to two times before the quiz deadline.
 Keep in mind however, that each time you attempt a quiz for the same chapter, you will get a different set of questions.
 There is a chapter quiz due every Sunday night by 11:59pm.
+Note: Like all quizzes and exams, once you start one you must complete it in one sitting - you cannot get out then get back in.
 Chapter quizzes may be completed early, but not late.